Cee-lo: Cee-lo without a bank (winner take all)

+Note that 6 and 1 are valid points that can be established, and do not result in an automatic win or loss, respectively, as in the banking game.
 Any other roll is a meaningless combination and must be rerolled until one of the above combinations occurs.

-Variants
+Variations in rules for the non-banking game

+Some non-banking games also treat one, one, and one as a losing roll, and may refer to this as an "ace out".

-Some players rule that a 4-5-6 is an instant win for the first player who rolls it, and it cannot be tied.
+Some players rule that a four, five, and six is an instant win for the first player who rolls it, and it cannot be tied.
 To see who picks the order, each person rolls a die and the person with the highest number chooses the order.
 If it is a tie, then those people roll again and again until one person has a higher number.
-Other rules allow for a 4-5-6 to be tied, which may be referred to as "catch up" rules but this is usually not the case.
+Other rules allow for a four, five, and six to be tied, which may be referred to as "catch up" rules but this is usually not the case.

-Some non-banking games treat 1-1-1 as a losing roll, and may refer to this as an "ace out".

-One variant rules that if a player wins with "trips" or 4-5-6, all players must pay double the original bet.
+One variant rules that if a player wins with "trips" or four, five, and six, all players must pay double the original bet.
 This is known as "doubling down".